romland/xorzee/README.md

 - It should be as close to power-on-and-aim-camera-and-go as possible
 - Should have a modern web-client that can handle multiple cameras
 - Clients should be able to connect to any camera on the network and then also see all other available cameras
+- Should be able to only stream video when there is activity
+- Should be able to detect neighbouring cameras live (and pass on to client as they come available)

 ## Later
 - Port MvrProcessor to a native node module (C/C++)